-In home gardens, these plants are not for beginners: they need perfect drainage (preferably on slopes), protection from dry winds, good air circulation.
+In home gardens, these plants are not for beginners: they need perfect drainage (preferably on slopes), protection from dry winds, and good air circulation.
 Give regular moisture until plants are established; thereafter, water only every 2 to 4 weeks.
-Most need acid soil, though some accept alkaline soil.
+Most need acid soil, although some accept alkaline soil.
 Smaller species can be grown in containers.
-Under any conditions, plants are not long lived.
-Young proteas are tender to cold; older ones of most species are hardy to 25° to 27°F/-4° to -3°C.
+Under any conditions, plants are not long-lived.
+Young proteas are tender to cold; older ones of most species are hardy to 25° to 27°F/–4° to –3°C.

 Raised from seed, plants bloom in 3 or 4 years.

-To 3–5 ft. high and wide, with open, spreading habit.
+Grows to 3–5 ft. tall and wide, with an open, spreading habit.
 Dark green, oval leaves to 5 1/2 in. long.
 Blooms midsummer to winter or early spring; flower heads reach 1 ft. across, with pale pink to crimson bracts surrounding white true flowers.

 Some 150 species of beautiful flowering plants native to South Africa.
 Borne at branch ends, the flowe...